-All contracts of sale made by Brosch Direct (‘the Supplier’) and the Purchaser whether made by post, telephone or electronic order on our website, shall be deemed to incorporate these terms and conditions, which shall override any terms or conditions stipulated, incorporated or referred to by the Purchaser whether in the order or in any negotiations unless expressly accepted in writing by the Supplier.
+All contracts of sale made by Brosch Direct (‘the Supplier’) and the Buyer, whether made by post, telephone, email or other electronic ordering methods, including our website, shall be deemed to incorporate these terms and conditions, which shall override any terms or conditions stipulated, incorporated or referred to by the Buyer, whether in the order or in any negotiations, unless expressly accepted in writing by the Supplier.
 The headings of the clauses of these conditions are for reference only.

-b) The prices quoted do not include the amount of any Value Added Tax, which shall be added to the price, unless a Value Added Tax exemption is applicable and supplied, and be payable by the Purchaser.
+b) The prices quoted do not include Value Added Tax (‘VAT’), which shall be added to the price where applicable, unless a valid VAT exemption certificate is supplied by the Buyer,

 c) Goods and services, together with VAT, are invoiced in pounds sterling at the price prevailing at the time of order.

 a) The Supplier shall make every effort to supply products or goods as advertised but reserves the right to vary actual dimensions, specifications and quantities without prior notice.